bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 are 64K or larger.
 This goal was largely achieved by drawing on the work of Gregory Clement (see Acknowledgements).

-The notable features that this project focused on include
+The other notable features that this project focused on include
 * USB support - Allows connection of external drives and other devices.
 * Symmetric Multiprocessing (SMP) - More efficient and faster processing.
 * IPv6 - The new standard for internet networking.